mumuki/mumuki-laboratory/README.md

 In Mumuki, exercises are not provided by experts but by the community.
 There is no distinction between a teacher and a student in Mumuki - anyone can create new exercises.

-## Mumuki is an open platform
+## Mumuki Platform is open

-We would like you to collaborate on Mumuki development - we are waiting for your pull request.
+We would like you to collaborate on Mumuki Platform development - we are waiting for your pull request.
 But if you just want to fork it, go on, it is just open source software.

 Mumuki is also open for extension, we would like to have exercises for a large range of programming languages.
 The way of extending Mumuki is using plugins called `runners`.
 You can find several runners in [Our organization](https://github.com/mumuki)